-If you need additional support and information on technical SEO, such as crawlability, meta tags, and HTTPS security protocols, use our SEO Toolkit.
+If you need additional support and information on technical SEO, such as crawlability or HTTPS security protocols, use our SEO Toolkit.
 It audits your website with 60+ on-page and technical SEO checks.
 It’ll also point out the top issues that need fixing so that you can work on your money-making pages first.

 What Is a Viewport Meta Tag?

-Add the code below to the <head> section of your webpage to set it to mobile-friendly:
+Add the code below to the <head> section of your HTML to set the page to be mobile-friendly: